 Life too needs direction.
 Without knowing where you want to and what you want to achieve, you can become lost.
 One way to give yourself personal direction is to create your future vision by setting goals.

 Your future vision is how you see yourself in the future.
 This could be in 3 years, 5 years, 10 years.
-Your vision is your inspiration and guidance to the future you.
+Your vision is your inspiration and your guidance to the future you.
 In general, your vision is connected to your ‘why’ and your key core values.
-As you create your future visions and work towards it, you create your plan, your map to guide you there.
+By establishing what you would like your future to look like, you can work towards it and create your plan, and use simple visualisation techniques to guide you there.

 To reach your future goals, you need clarity.

 In 2017 I noticed my vision was not as sharp, so I got my eyes tested.
 And, as I thought, my blurry vision could be corrected.
 It was as simple as purchasing and wearing glasses.
 Consequently, I now wear glasses for reading and also for driving.

 This got me thinking about my personal vision in life.
 My personal goals and how clear they need to be so I can achieve them.
 There is a Zen saying, ‘Close your eyes to see clarity.’
 Just as you need good vision to drive safely, you need personal vision to know where you are going in your life.

 What about your personal life?
 Is that blurry?
 Many people have a vague idea about what they would like.
 A general idea of their future direction.
 Some people have an idea and then along the way, the vision becomes blurry.
 The future vision is lost in a haze.
 Lost to someone else’s vision for them.
 It is so easy to lose yourself in someone else’s plan.